zonepearl/keepassman/README.md

 # 🔐 SecurePass: Zero-Knowledge Password Manager

-SecurePass is a next-generation, browser-based password manager engineered on a Zero-Knowledge foundation.
+SecurePass is a next-generation, browser, wasm engine based password manager engineered on a Zero-Knowledge foundation.
 It achieves elite performance and memory security by offloading all cryptographic heavy lifting to a Rust-powered WebAssembly (Wasm) engine, while utilizing TypeScript for a fluid and responsive user experience.

 By isolating sensitive operations like Argon2id key derivation, AES-256-GCM encryption, and high-precision TOTP generation within the Wasm sandbox, SecurePass ensures that master keys never touch the JavaScript heap in plaintext.
 Beyond its hardened core, the platform offers a premium "Modern Sky" interface featuring biometric passkey unlocking, a stealthy Duress Mode decoy vault, a smart entropy engine with guaranteed character diversity, and a real-time security dashboard for comprehensive vault health monitoring.